Terunofuji Haruo: Promotion to yokozuna

 The Yokozuna Deliberation Council recommended Terunofuji's promotion on 19 July, and the Sumo Association formally approved the promotion on 21 July.
 In his acceptance speech, Terunofuji said he would hold on to his "unshakeable spirit and aim to foster greater dignity and power as a yokozuna."
 Later, he told reporters that he wanted to have a more determined mindset in sumo, adding that he wanted to understand what it means to be a yokozuna and be a role model to others.

 Terunofuji adopted the Shiranui style used by his stablemaster Isegahama and took part in his first dohyō-iri (ring-entering ceremony) as a yokozuna on 24 August at Meiji Shrine in Tokyo.
 Due to the coronavirus pandemic, the ceremony was delayed by one month after his promotion.
 The ceremony was closed to the public, but the Sumo Association streamed the event on YouTube.
-Stablemates Terutsuyoshi and Takarafuji served as the tsuyuharai (dew sweeper) and tachimochi (sword bearer), respectively, and Terunofuji borrowed the tachi used for the ceremony to his stable master.
-In preparation for his first tournament as Yokozuna, Terunofuji received a tachi from the sumo club supporters' association of Johoku High School (his former school).
-According to the supporter's association, the tachi was made in 1576 and is about 1 meter long.
+Stablemates Terutsuyoshi and Takarafuji served as the tsuyuharai (dew sweeper) and tachimochi (sword bearer), respectively, and Terunofuji borrowed the tachi used for the ceremony from his stablemaster.
+In preparation for his first tournament as yokozuna, Terunofuji received a tachi from the sumo club supporters' association of Johoku High School (his former school).
+According to the supporter's association, the tachi was made in 1576 and is about one meter long.

 Yokozuna career

+2021

 Terunofuji won his first sumo tournament as a yokozuna in September 2021 with a 13–2 record.
-Hakuho's retirement was formalized soon after the tournament ended, leaving Terunofuji as sumo's only yokozuna.
-Terunofuji's sixth career yūshō in makuuchi was assured on Day 14 of the November 2021 tournament after he defeated Abi, who had been the only other wrestler in contention for the Emperor's Cup at that time.
+Hakuhō's retirement was formalized soon after the tournament ended, leaving Terunofuji as sumo's only yokozuna.
+Terunofuji's sixth career championship in makuuchi was assured on Day 14 of the November 2021 tournament after he defeated Abi, who had been the only other wrestler in contention for the Emperor's Cup at that time.
 He would end up defeating Takakeishō on the final day for his first perfect record in makuuchi.
-Terunofuji was humble during his public interview, appreciating the support of fans in Kyushu who did not see last year's November basho because of COVID-19 and saying that he was "not such a talented wrestler capable of doing many things."
+Terunofuji was humble during his public interview, appreciating the support of fans in Kyushu who did not see last year's November tournament because of COVID-19 and saying that he was "not such a talented wrestler capable of doing many things."
 Terunofuji became the first sumo wrestler to win his first two tournaments at the yokozuna rank since Taihō, who accomplished the feat in January 1962.
 He was also the first wrestler to win four tournaments in a year since Hakuhō in 2014.